In this article, I will demonstrate a step-by-step procedure on How To Teach Brass: Birmingham To New Players.

 5. Available actions

 Transition to possible actions now, giving particular emphasis on the build action – the need for the right industry or location card.
-Again, you don’t need to go into networks, only mention the adjacency requirement for both buildings and links – unless you have a location card (mention that these let you skip the adjacency requirement).
+Again, you don’t need to go into networks, only mention the adjacency requirement for both buildings and links – unless you have a location card (note that these let you skip the adjacency requirement).

 Mention other possible actions.
 Network action should be obvious by now and you talked about both Develop action and Sell action earlier.
 That only leaves Loan (you don’t need to pay them back, they just reduce your income) and Scout action (discard 3, draw 2).